 West Allis/West Milwaukee

-With a population of 60,700, West Allis ranks as one of the largest cities in Wisconsin.
+With a population of nearly 60,000, West Allis ranks as one of the largest cities in Wisconsin.
 Once the home of the Allis-Chalmers farm equipment manufacturing empire, it has been a blue-collar town, but has witnessed a dramatic increase in home sales to young professionals.
 It is home to State Fair Park, which hosts the annual Wisconsin State Fair, and the Pettit National Ice Center.
 The city also boasts the region’s largest Farmer’s Market, which is held several times a week during the summer months on National Avenue, west of 66th Street.
 West Milwaukee is a small, formerly industrial area that has been transformed into a residential and commercial community along South 43rd Street near Miller Park, home of the Milwaukee Brewers professional baseball team.

 Southwest Suburbs: Franklin • Greendale • Greenfield • Hales Corners

 The southwestern suburbs of Franklin, Greendale, Greenfield and Hales Corners offer both urban and rural living opportunities.
 They contain three of the county’s busiest commercial districts – South 108th Street (Highway 100), South 76th Street and South 27th Street – as well as some of the most beautiful parkland in the county.
 Whitnall Park and the Root River Parkway, which cut through southwestern Milwaukee County, offer acres upon acres of green space for picnicking, bicycling and other types of family enjoyment.
-Whitnall is home to Boerner Botanical Gardens, which has more than 40 acres of perennials, annuals, roses, tulips and ornamental trees; Wehr Nature Center hiking trails; and the public Whitnall Park Golf Course.
+Whitnall is home to Boerner Botanical Gardens, which has more than 40 acres of perennials, annuals, roses, tulips and ornamental trees; Wehr Nature Center hiking trails; and the Whitnall Park Golf Course.
 There is also The Rock, a ski hill and baseball complex at South 76th Street and West Rawson Avenue.

 Franklin is one of the state’s fastest-growing areas.
 New residential developments are springing up throughout the community, primarily near Drexel, Puetz, Loomis and Ryan roads.
 In recent years, the city has built a new municipal building and library.
 The community is blessed with an ample supply of parkland that will guarantee green space for generations to come.